 Next Act Summer Improv Festival (ages 18-24)

-For 40 years, students have enjoyed the thrill and excitement of participating in the Canadian Improv Games.
+For over 40 years, students have enjoyed the thrill and excitement of participating in the Canadian Improv Games.
 A place to make life-long friends, students have also praised their newly acquired talent and self-confidence, not to mention the endless fun that comes with taking part in this truly unique experience.

 Just because school is out for summer doesn’t mean that participating in improv is over!
 CIG also runs a number of summer camps for students.
 These camps fill up quickly so follow our summer programs page or our Facebook page for registration dates!